 - Grades in prerequisite courses

-- Completion of required observation hours (this is built into the KINE 240 course)
+- Completion of required observation hours and clinical skills (this is built into the KINE 240 course)

 - Quality of written essay submitted with application